wachidsusilo/SmartDispenser/README.md

 #### 3. Server
 The insctructions below will guide you to install the NodeJS application as a windows service.
 The service will run as daemon and will automatically restart it self when the application crashed.
 The service will automatically started after system boot, so you don't need to start it manually.
 1. Copy everything inside `Production` folder into `C:\Smart Dispenser\`.
+2. Go to the project directory (using _File Explorer_) and open file `.env` using text editor.
+3. Modify the `PORT`, `USB_VENDOR_ID`, and `USB_PRODUCT_ID` value according to your need.
+The `USB_XXX` is the device descriptor of the _RFID Reader_.
+You can find the _VendorID_ and _ProductID_ in the device properties.
-2. Open _Windows PowerShell_ as Administrator.
+4. Open _Windows PowerShell_ as Administrator.
-3. Go to project directory.
+5. Go to project directory.
    - command: `cd "C:\Smart Dispenser"`
-4. Install all dependencies.
+6. Install all dependencies.
    - command: `npm install --only=prod`
-5. Run application for the first time.
+7. Run application for the first time.
    - command: `node index.js`
-6. Stop the NodeJS application by pressing `CTRL + C`.
+8. Stop the NodeJS application by pressing `CTRL + C`.
 If this is not working, you can close _Windows PowerShell_ and open it again.
-7. Start the Application Service.
+9. Start the Application Service.
    - command: `net start smartdispenser`.

+**Important!**
+The `PORT`, `USB_VENDOR_ID`, `USB_PRODUCT_ID` and all of it's kind inside `.env` file are treated as _Environtment Variable_.
+These variables are created only the _first time when the service created_.
+Whenever you are modifying these variables, you need to reinstall the service.
+To do so, follow the steps below.
+1. Open _Windows PowerShell_ as Administrator.
+2. Stop current service.
+   - command: `net stop smartdispenser.exe`
+3. Go to project directory.
+   - command: `cd "C:\Smart Dispenser"`
+4. Uninstall the service.
+   - command: `npm run uninstall`
+5. Make sure that the `daemon` folder inside the project directory has been deleted.
+If not, you can run `npm run uninstall` once again or just deleting it manually.
+6. After the service has been successfully uninstalled, you can install it again.
+   - command: `node index.js`
+7. Stop the server by pressing `CTRL + C` or just closing the _Windows PowerShell_ and open a new one.
+8. Start the service.
+   - command: `net start smartdispenser.exe`

 #### 4. **Microcontroller**
 The following instructions will guide you to setup the ESP32 microcontroller using Arduino IDE.